Renting out your home for vacation use can be a budget helper for everyone involved.

 Regular rentals -- whether short- or long-term -- won't be covered by your homeowners insurance.
 You'll have to buy the sort of business policy appropriate for either a hotel or bed-and-breakfast, according to the III.

-If you're renting someone else's home for your own summer vacation, talk to your agent about whether your homeowners insurance covers damage or theft there.
+If you're renting someone else's home for your own summer vacation, talk to your agent about whether your own home insurance covers damage or theft where you're renting.
 If you book through an online vacation listing website, it may offer a property damage policy as part of the package.